 - Heat grill for high direct heat and trim your corn husks back about 1 inch from the end.
 Cut off the stalk and place on the grill.
 Turn every 5 minutes until desired level of char, about 20 minutes total.
 (If you don’t have a grill, pan frying your corn kernels can create that summer cookout taste without firing up the coals.)

 - Remove corn from grill and allow to cool until safe to handle.
 Slice down the outside of the corn ears from top to stalk, removing the kernels.
 Set aside.

 - Dice avocado into bite size pieces.
 Be sure you know how to cut, slice, and dice an avocado the right way!

 - In a large bowl, combine grilled corn, Avocados From Mexico, onion, cherry tomatoes, and cilantro.
 Mix well.

 - Dress salad with remaining ingredients and combine until well coated.
 Add salt and pepper to taste.
 Dig in!

 This corn, tomato, and avocado salad can be made a few hours in advance to allow for cooling, but tastes great when served immediately.
-Add extra lime juice to the dressing to help prevent the avocado from browning and keep your salad looking fresh!
+Add extra lime juice to the dressing to help prevent the avocado from browning to keep your salad looking fresh!

 Not only does it taste like summer in a spoon, but it’s also packed with veggies and topped with heart-healthy Avocados From Mexico.
 Avocados are low in saturated fat and are a great fresh-fruit option to help boost fiber intake.
-Who wouldn’t invite want them at the party?
+Who wouldn’t want them at the party?

 Discover all kinds of new ways to enjoy avocado on our recipe page.